AxonIQ/reference-guide/part1/architecture-overview.md

 The Core module contains, as the name suggests, the Core components of Axon.
 If you use a single-node setup, this module is likely to provide all the components you need.
 All other Axon modules depend on this module, so it must always be available on the classpath.

-The Test modules contains test fixtures that you can use to test Axon based components, such as your Command Handlers, Aggregates and Sagas.
+The Test module contains test fixtures that you can use to test Axon based components, such as your Command Handlers, Aggregates and Sagas.
 You typically do not need this module at runtime and will only need to be added to the classpath during tests.

-The Distributed CommandBus modules contains a CommandBus implementation that can be used to distribute commands over multiple nodes.
-It comes with a JGroupsConnector that is used to connect DistributedCommandBus implementation on these nodes.
+The Distributed CommandBus modules contain implementations that can be used to distribute commands over multiple nodes.
+It comes with JGroups and Spring Cloud Connectors that are used to connect these nodes.

 The AMQP module provides components that allow you to build up an EventBus using an AMQP-based message broker as distribution mechanism.
 This allows for guaranteed-delivery, even when the Event Handler node is temporarily unavailable.

 The Spring module allows Axon components to be configured in the Spring Application context.
 It also provides a number of building block implementations specific to Spring Framework, such as an adapter for publishing and retrieving Axon Events on a Spring Messaging Channel.

 MongoDB is a document based NoSQL database.
-The Mongo module provides an EventStore implementation that stores event streams in a MongoDB database.
+The Mongo module provides Event and Saga Store implementations that store event streams and sagas in a MongoDB database.

 Several AxonFramework components provide monitoring information.
-This module publishes that information over JMX.
-There is no configuration involved.
-If this module is on the classpath, statistics and monitoring information is automatically published over JMX.
+The Metrics module provides basic implementations based on Codehale to collect the monitoring information.

 Working with Axon APIs
 ======================